-Performance Application Lifecycle (PAL) enables you to use user traffic and system monitoring data in production such as user traffic, to design a load test that closely resembles production behavior.
+PAL enables you to use user traffic and system monitoring data in production to design a load test that closely resembles production behavior.
+You can import production data from HP Business Service Management (BSM) and Webtrends Analytics.

 Using the production system information, you can generate PAL reports to analyze and compare results between the production data and the load test data.
 Based on the results of these comparisons, load tests can be tuned to resemble production system activity.